tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 ### Debug Interval and Visual Debugging

-With zero (default) `--debug_interval,` the trainer outputs a progress report every 100 iterations.
+With zero (default) `--debug_interval`, the trainer outputs a progress report every 100 iterations.

-With `--debug_interval -1,` the trainer outputs verbose text debug for every training iteration.
+With `--debug_interval -1`, the trainer outputs verbose text debug for every training iteration.

-With `--debug_interval > 0,` the trainer displays several windows of debug information on the layers of the network.
+With `--debug_interval > 0`, the trainer displays several windows of debug information on the layers of the network.
 In the special case of `--debug_interval 1` it waits for a click in the `LSTMForward` window before continuing to the next iteration, but for all others it just continues and draws